Incoterms and Customs: EXW vs FCA, DAP, DDU and DDP

 DDP (Delivered Duty Paid): The e-commerce dream with a bureaucratic tail

-To avoid exactly that kind of frustration, modern marketplaces and international end customers now expect DDP by default.
-For the buyer, it feels like a domestic shipment: the checkout price is final, and the parcel arrives without interruption or surprise charges.
+To avoid exactly that kind of frustration, many international retailers and marketplace models use DDP.
+For the buyer, it feels like a domestic shipment: the checkout price is final, and the parcel arrives without surprise import charges.

 The operational burden sits with the online retailer.
 Anyone offering DDP has to:

-2. Register for customs and tax purposes in the destination country, or work through a fiscal representative.
+- Handle each shipment correctly for customs and tax purposes in the destination country.

-Without intelligent customs automation that processes these data points directly at checkout and sends parcel-level customs declarations automatically, DDP becomes an administrative nightmare for merchants.
+Without customs automation that processes these data points at checkout and shipment level, DDP quickly becomes complex and error-prone for merchants.

 The three letters on the invoice decide who carries responsibility at the border.